-In an exclusive interview with Manufactur3D Magazine, AMIT DROR, CEO of NANO DIMENSION shares his insights on the use of Additive Manufacturing technology in the electronics industry, talks about the company’s award-winning 3D printer, the challenges that hamper the widespread adoption of the technology in the electronics industry and much more.
+In an exclusive interview with Abhimanyu Chavan, Director at Manufactur3D Magazine, Amit Dror, CEO of Nano Dimension shares his insights on the use of Additive Manufacturing technology in the electronics industry, talks about the company’s award-winning 3D printer, the challenges that hamper the widespread adoption of the technology in the electronics industry and much more.

 Q Tell us about Nano Dimension and its journey until now?

 A Nano Dimension’s start was a little less rosy with no investor quite understanding the new and innovative technology that the company planned to offer.
 However, not long after the company was listed on the Tel Aviv stock exchange and Nasdaq (NNDM) stock market.
 Nano Dimension became a fully-fledged company which has continued to grow year on year.
 Nano Dimension’s technology will soon impact the future of every industry from medical devices and telecommunications to the defence, aerospace and automotive industries, and will heavily influence our personal future in years to come.